Does your hearing go out sometimes, and then come back? There are several things that can cause this.

 While it’s not particularly well understood, Meniere’s Disease is an affliction that primarily affects the ears.
 Meniere’s can cause intermittent hearing loss, although over time this temporary loss can become permanent.
 Additionally, Meniere’s can play havoc with your inner ear, creating balance and stabilization issues.
 Early treatment can help you get a better handle on Meniere’s Disease, so if your hearing is coming and going, it’s worth getting checked out.

 Treating Hearing That Goes Out Sometimes

 Whether your hearing loss is the come-and-go kind or the move-right-in-and-never-leave kind, it’s important that you seek out treatment.
-Many come-and-go hearing loss types will resolve on their own, but many also won’t, and it’s hard to know which is which without a medical diagnosis of some kind.
+Many come-and-go hearing loss types will resolve on their own, but many also won’t, and it’s hard to know which is which without consulting a specialist.

-So, when you notice that the volume on your radio or your TV (or, perhaps more often, the volume of the speaker on your mobile phone–if, suddenly, your brother sounds much louder than usual), you should probably make an appointment with a hearing specialist for a quick hearing exam.
+So, when you notice that the volume on your radio or your TV is high, you should probably make an appointment with a hearing specialist for a quick hearing exam.

-As with all types of hearing loss, the sooner you can diagnose a problem, the more options you’ll have.
+As with all types of hearing loss, the sooner you can identify the problem, the more options you’ll have.

 Page medically reviewed by Kevin St. Clergy, Audiologist, on May 11, 2020.